akeneo/pim-api-docs/content/getting-started/connect-the-pim-4x/step-2.md

 If you want to use PHP to build your connector, we highly recommend the use of our PHP client.

-It encapsulates a lot of complexity, like dealing with pagination or the authentication.
+It encapsulates a lot of complexity, like dealing with pagination or authentication.
 In the end, you will save a lot of time by using it.

 If you are not a PHP developer, you can take a look out there and find if our community already provided a client for your favorite language.
 If not, feel free to contribute. :wink: